 COMPRESS (Compression): Available only in CD/MP3 mode.
 Press MENU until COMPRESS ON/OFF appears in the display.

-Use \triangle / ∇ / \triangleleft SEEK, SEEK \blacktriangleright to toggle ON/OFF.
+Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright to toggle ON/OFF.
 When COMPRESS is ON, the system will bring soft and loud CD passages together for a more consistent listening level.

-4. AUX: Press repeatedly to cycle through FES/DVD (if equipped), LINE IN (Auxiliary audio mode, if equipped), SAT1, SAT2 and SAT3 modes (Satellite Radio if equipped).
+4. AUX: Press repeatedly to cycle AUX through FES/DVD (if equipped), SYNC® (if equipped), LINE IN (Auxiliary audio mode, if equipped), SAT1, SAT2 and SAT3 modes (satellite radio, if equipped).
 For location and further information on the auxiliary audio mode, refer to Auxiliary input jack later in this chapter.
+If your vehicle is equipped with a Family Entertainment System (FES) please refer to the $Family\ entertainment\ DVD\ system$ section later in this chapter.
 Satellite radio is available only with a valid SIRIUS radio subscription.
 Check with your authorized dealer for availability.

-5. SEEK: In radio mode, press ◀ /▶ to access the

-press \blacktriangleleft / \blacktriangleright to access the previous/next strong station.
+5. SEEK: In radio mode, press ◀ / ▶ to access the SEEK previous/next strong station.
 In CD/MP3 mode, press ◀ /▶ to access the previous/next CD track.

-In satellite radio mode (if equipped), press SEEK, SEEK to seek to the previous/next channel.
+In satellite radio mode (if equipped), press ◀ SEEK, SEEK ► to seek to the previous/next channel.
 If a specific category is selected, (Jazz, Rock, News, etc.), press SEEK, SEEK to seek to the previous/next channel in the selected category.
-Press and hold to fast seek through the previous /next channels.
+Press and hold SEEK, SEEK to fast seek through the previous /next channels.

-SEEK, SEEK

 In TEXT MODE, press SEEK, SEEK to view the previous/additional display text.

-In CATHEODRY MODE, press GEEK, SEEK to view the previous/additional display text.

-In CATEGORY MODE, press ◀ SEEK, SEEK ▶ to select a category.

-Satellite radio is available only with a valid SIRIUS radio subscription.
+In CATEGORY MODE, press SEEK, SEEK ▶ to select a Satellite radio is available only with a valid SIRIUS radio subscription.
 Check with your authorized dealer for availability.

-6. \(\bigcirc\) / \(\bigcirc\) OK (Play/Pause): This control is operational in CD/MP3 mode.
+6. OK (Play/Pause): This ►/II OK control is operational in CD/MP3 mode.
 When a CD/MP3 is playing, press to pause or play the current CD.
 The CD status will display in the radio display.